Manufacturing is becoming smarter and more efficient than ever before. Is your organization keeping up?

 Another example is sales and marketing.
-These departments can leverage real-time data to access account histories and determine where a lead stands in the purchasing funnel.
+These departments can leverage real-time data to access account histories across the purchasing funnel.

 2. Improve Production Scheduling

-Companies can use ERP platforms to plan every step of their production process.
-They can manage all aspects of procurement, pricing, and raw material payment.
+Companies can use ERP platforms to plan every aspect of their production process, including procurement, pricing, and raw material payment.

-In addition, they can check staff schedules, machine usage schedules, and routine maintenance activities to make sure all resources are in place to maximize production.
+In addition, they can check staff schedules, machine usage schedules, and routine maintenance activities to ensure all resources are in place to maximize production.

 3. Optimize Inventory Management

-The inventory management functionality within ERP systems allows manufacturers to maintain a balanced, well-stocked warehouse.
-In this scenario, they rarely end up with excessively more raw materials than they need, and they rarely have to struggle with shortages.
+The inventory management functionality within ERP systems allows manufacturers to maintain a well-stocked warehouse without excess or shortages.

-Manufacturing ERP software provide real-time visibility into work orders as they come in.
-Users can use this data to manage inventory requirements and make sure the right resources are in place at the right time to meet those needs.
+Manufacturing ERP software provides real-time visibility into work orders as they come in.
+Users can access this data to manage inventory requirements and make sure the right resources are in place at the right time to meet those needs.

-These accurate insights can help minimize outages, which increases customer satisfaction.
-These insights also reduce overstocks since employees know precisely which materials to source, even if that means relying on multiple suppliers to meet those demands.
+These accurate insights can minimize outages and reduce overstocks since employees know precisely which materials to source, even if that means relying on multiple suppliers to meet those demands.

 4. Enable Global Supply Chain Management